perezjoan/SDM24/README.md

 The protocol is designed for a global application, requiring only the coordinates of a bounding area for the area of interest.
 However, in this example, the choice was made to use a portion of the city of Nice.
 Detailed Objectives

-## Introduction

-This repository contains a series of Python scripts designed to retrieve, process, analyze, and visualize geographic data.
-The tools leverage OpenStreetMap (OSM) data to explore a specific area (Imredd), perform spatial analyses, and generate insights into urban structures and accessibility.
-The outputs include enriched geospatial datasets, clustering analyses, and comprehensive visualizations compiled into a professional PDF report.

----

 ## Requirements
 The toolkit requires the following Python libraries:
 - `geopandas`
 - `matplotlib`